 - Maximum amount: The difference between your total cost of attendance and the amount of other financial assistance you receive each year

 - You must enroll on at least a half-time basis to receive a PLUS Loan for each term of the loan.
-Half-time means 6 credit hours per semester for undergraduate students and 5 credit hours per semester for graduate students.
+Half-time for an undergraduate student is 6 credit hours per semester.

 - Interest rate: Varies annually, with a maximum of 9 percent.
 Interest begins accruing once funds are disbursed

-- Repayment: Several plans are available, but repayment begins when funds are distributed unless you contact the Direct Loan Servicing Center (1-800-848-0979) to request a deferment until your student graduates.
+- Repayment: Several plans are available, but repayment begins when funds are distributed to your student’s school account unless you contact your federal loan servicer to request a deferment while your child is in school.
+You may obtain information about your federal loan servicer by logging into the National Student Loan Data System.

 How to Apply:

-It is imperative that all requirements are satisfied with UAB before a PLUS application is made through www.studentloans.gov.
+It is imperative that all requirements are satisfied with UAB before a PLUS application is made through studentloans.gov.
 This checklist will help to guide you through the process.

-For summer 2013, you can choose a loan amount or request "maximum amount allowed."
-For 2013-2014, if the student plans to attend both semesters, it is highly recommended that you request one loan to cover Fall 2013 – Spring 2014.
-Doing so avoids reapplication and multiple credit checks in the same year.
+You can choose a specific loan amount or request the “maximum amount allowed.”
+If the student plans to attend both fall and spring semesters, it is recommended that you request one loan to cover the entire academic year.
+Doing so avoids the need for reapplication.